Independent Women's Forum: Campus programs

-The organization emphasizes patriarchal sex roles and cultural norms as essential for civil society.
+The organization emphasizes traditional family roles and cultural norms as essential for civil society.
 In particular, IWF encourages young women to embrace what it presents as a healthy attitude towards dating, courtship, and marriage.
 This emphasis is reflected by high-profile, sometimes controversial work on college campuses where IWF sponsors advertising campaigns and literature distribution to promote its views.
 One such effort included the running of advertisements with provocative headings such as "The Ten Most Common Feminist Myths."
 IWF also offers internships and sponsors an annual essay contest open to full-time female undergraduate students.

 As a reaction to reports of growing promiscuity on college campuses and the V-Day movement founded by Eve Ensler, IWF created its "Take Back the Date" campus program to "reclaim Valentine's Day from radical feminists on campus who use a day of love and romance to promote vulgar and promiscuous behavior through activities like The Vagina Monologues."
 Specifically addressing the controversial play, IWF's "Take Back the Date" release states that, "although the play raises money for a good cause, the hyper-sexualized play counteracts the positive contributions of the feminist movement and degrades women."

 In an article in The Guardian, feminist writer Jessica Valenti asserted that the program was merely "[r]evamping outdated notions of femininity and positioning them as cutting edge."

+Project 2025

+The IWF is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from the Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.